 If you’re a member of Harvest Hosts, there’s another way to get a discounted membership.
 Under the “Member Discount” section in Harvest Hosts, you’ll find a discount code you can use to save on a Boondockers Welcome membership.

-Boondockers Welcome hosts are primarily in the U.S. and Canada, but there are select hosts in Australia, New Zealand and Mexico, too.
+There are over 2,700 Boondockers Welcome hosts in the network.
+Most of the hosts are located in the U.S. and Canada, but there are select hosts in Australia, New Zealand and Mexico, too.

 When searching for hosts, you can filter results by host location, RV size, or even amenities like water or electric hookup.